 Where it is decided to provide a child with SEN support, the decision will be discussed with parents/ carers and then recorded on an APDR (Assess, Plan, Do, Review) sheet.
+Children with more complex needs may have an Additional Needs Plan (ANP).
+This is a more detailed document and may be used to support an application for a Statutory Assessment for an Education, Health and Care Plan, if appropriate.
+The ANP is reviewed 3 times each year in collaboration with parents, carers and children.

 At this stage, a child with an APDR may not necessarily be on the school's SEND Register.
 We will monitor the child's progress and development and formally notify parents/ carers if the child is to be placed on the SEND register.
+Children who require an ANP will be placed on the school's SEN register.